Indian Pilgrimage Tourism

 Issues and Concerns in Pilgrimage Tourism in India

-Indian Pilgrimage Tourism – A lack of concentration towards the environmental issues associated with has created both air and water pollution in India.
-In addition, it has been also identified that the concern of government towards the development of infrastructure and physical environment of pilgrimage due to increasing numbers of foreign tourists is not well maintained, which affects the sustainability and viability of the places visited by tourists.
+Indian Pilgrimage Tourism – Lack of focus on environmental issues linked to pilgrimage tourism has caused both air and water pollution in India.
+In addition, the government has failed to properly maintain infrastructure and the physical environment of pilgrimage sites, even though the number of foreign tourists continues to increase.
+This negligence reduces the sustainability and viability of the places tourists visit.

-Based on the article proposed by an Economist, ecological degradation, accommodation, tariffs, catering, water supply, sewage, and sanitation are also other major problems associated with pilgrimage tourism in India that seek immediate attention.
+According to an Economist, ecological degradation, accommodation, tariffs, catering, water supply, sewage, and sanitation also pose major problems in pilgrimage tourism in India and demand immediate attention.

 A useful description of a spiritual tourist, is that it refers to one who visits a specific place out of their usual environment, with the intention of increasing their level of spiritual meaning and thus spiritual growth and India is an ideal place to do this given the abundance of shrines and temples, for example, in Haridwar and Rishikesh.